-Remote Sensing Transistor
+Remote Sensing Diode

-The ADT7421 is designed to work with substrate transistors built into processors or with discrete transistors.
+The ADT7461A is designed to work with substrate transistors built into processors or with discrete transistors.
 Substrate transistors are generally PNP types with the collector connected to the substrate.
-Discrete types are either PNP or NPN transistors connected as transistors (base-shorted to collector).
+Discrete types are either PNP or NPN transistors connected as diodes (base-shorted to collector).
 If an NPN transistor is used, the collector and base are connected to D+ and the emitter to D-.
-If a PNP transistor is used, the collector and base are connected to D+ and the emitter to D+.
-Note that Beta Cancellation should be turned OFF when using a discrete transistor.
-This is done by setting Bit 4 of the Configuration Register to 1.
+If a PNP transistor is used, the collector and base are connected to D- and the emitter to D+.